Leopard 1: Canada

 The Leopard C2's turret was modified according to the Canadian Army's request, with new radios being installed, and new stowage containers being fitted to the rear of the turret.
 Aside from the requested add-ons, the biggest update for the Canadian Leopard tank fleet was the implementation of the Atlas-Elektronik EMES-18 Fire Control System module, which featured a similar computerized setup as the C1's SABCA FCS, a laser rangefinder, and thermal imager.
 Eighteen Leopard Crew Gunnery Trainers were purchased at the same time.

-Canada also operates the Leopard 1-based Beaver armoured bridgelayer vehicle and Taurus armoured recovery vehicle, bought with the original Leopard C1, and the Badger armoured engineer vehicle with a dozer blade and excavator bucket, which entered service in 1990.
+Canada also operates the Leopard 1-based Beaver AVLB and Taurus ARV, bought with the original Leopard C1, and the Badger AEV with a dozer blade and excavator bucket, which entered service in 1990.

 A number of the Canadian Leopard tanks were pulled out of service during the mid-2000s in anticipation of replacing them with the eight-wheeled Mobile Gun System.
 These plans were put on hold after US experience revealed serious shortcomings related to stability and weight.
 Of the obsolescent tanks, 23 were sold to companies in North America, four put in museums or used as monuments, including two at the Bovington Tank Museum, and 21 used as hard targets on ranges.

-Canada sent a squadron of Lord Strathcona's Horse (Royal Canadians) to Afghanistan in the fall of 2006, equipped with 17 Leopard C2 tanks with the MEXAS add-on armour, as well as four recovery vehicles and four engineering vehicles.
+Canada sent a squadron of Lord Strathcona's Horse to Afghanistan in late 2006, equipped with 17 Leopard C2 tanks with the MEXAS add-on armour, as well as four recovery vehicles and four engineering vehicles.
 The armoured squadron was intended to provide convoy protection, supporting Canada's Provincial Reconstruction Teams and other organizations equipped with lighter vehicles, and combat operations.
 The first tanks arrived in Kandahar in mid-October 2006.
 On 2 December 2006, the Leopards stationed in Kandahar entered the field, marking the first time since the Korean War that a Canadian armoured squadron had sent tanks into an active war zone.
 They fired their guns in combat for the first time in as many years the following day, in response to a Taliban rocket attack.

 The deployed tank squadron was in combat operations from late 2006 until July 2011.
 The first squadron deployed with C2 MEXAS.
 In mid July 2007, a thermal cover and a cooling unit with crew vests was added to the tanks.
 The tank squadron was augmented in mid September 2007 with the 20 Leopard 2A6Ms with slat bar type armour.
-The Barracuda system was added in mid-2008.
+The Barracuda camouflage system was added in mid-2008.
 In late 2010, the tank squadron added five of the new Leopard 2A4Ms.
 The tank squadron operated with the three different Leopards until it was pulled from combat operations.
 The C2 MEXAS with the mine ploughs, mine rollers and the dozers were used alongside the Leopard 2's, until a bracket was installed for the Leopard 2A6M to mount them.